• ECTS

 Objectives

-The main objective of the LProPAC degree is immediate professional integration through the training of senior technicians or assistant engineers in the perfume, food aromatics or cosmetics sectors in fields as vast as regulation, quality control, development, evaluation or formulation.
+The main objective of the LProPAC Perfumes and Flavors degree program is to enable immediate professional integration by training senior technicians or assistant engineers in the perfume, food flavoring, and cosmetics sectors in areas as diverse as regulation, quality control, development, evaluation, and formulation.

 Read more